 Studying for your PMI Agile Cerfified Practitioner (PMI-ACP)®?
 PMI-ACP Exam Prep on your phone:

-We look at how to develop proper project risk management statements required to support agile approaches to project management and learn to apply proven risk management techniques, which every project manager should consider as part of any agile approach.
+We look at how to develop proper project risk management statements required to support agile approaches.
+Risk management in project management should be considered as part of any agile approach, and this discussion also talks about how to apply proven risk management techniques.

 Below are the first few pages of the transcript.
 The complete transcript is available to Premium subscribers only.